Chidiebere-Aginam/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes group owner
+Changing ownership of group and directory to staff